You've heard it all before.

 Having a routine is one thing

-I have a fun little video series that goes into all that
+I have a fun little video series that goes into all of that

 In fact, the tips are actually easier than creating the routine